tornikeo/tornikeo.github.io/_projects/shapy.md

 <div class="caption" >
     Per-frame 3D body shape estimation results - right: video from <a href="https://www.pexels.com/@vlada-karpovich">Vlada Karpovich</a>, left: video from <a href="https://www.pexels.com/@polina-tankilevitch/">Polina Tankilevitch</a> on Pexels.
 </div>

+The very first project at [Luxolis](http://luxolis.ai/) was concerned with using AI to estimate person's 3D *mesh* from a video stream.
+And, I mean an accurate, bodyshape aware estimation.

+To make absolutely clear what I mean by "bodyshape aware", here's an excerpt from the abstract of [SHAPY paper](https://ps.is.mpg.de/uploads_file/attachment/attachment/691/00928.pdf):

+> *While methods that regress 3D human meshes from im- ages have progressed rapidly, the estimated body shapes of- ten do not capture the true human shape.
+This is problematic since, for many applications, accurate body shape is as important as pose.
+The key reason that body shape accuracy lags pose accuracy is the lack of data*

+In fact, SHAPY allows to actually predict the standard measurements for chest, waist, hips (CWH), in addition to height, weight and a whole other body measurement parameters.
+While many other methods in 3D mesh estimation use just a default human mesh, SHAPY creates an accurate human body mesh, in addition to an accurate 3D posture of the said mesh.

+{% include yt_video.html src="https://www.youtube-nocookie.com/embed/7TzXrL4eV9g" caption="The authors of the paper explain how the model works." %}

 <div class="row mt-3" class="center-role-form">
     <div class="col-12" >